slaclab/sdf-docs/batch-compute.md

   uniform usage over time (for that cluster).
 A subset of super-users from each facility will be allowed to create reservations.
 Users will submit jobs for this stance using the repo name and reservation name.
-Example:
+For example:
   `--partition milano --account lcls:xpp1234 --reservation lcls:xpp1234-230101-230105`

 2. Allocation: for repos within their allocation quota (for that cluster).
 This is the default stance and users will submit jobs for this stance using the repo name.
-Example:
+For example:
   `--partition milano --account lcls:xpp1234`

-3. Preemptable: for repos above their quota (for that cluster).
+3. Preemptable: for repos above their quota or with no quota (for that cluster).
 Jobs in this category may be preempted by higher priority jobs.
 This is the opportunistic cycles stance, aka scavenger cycles, and jobs are submitted under the facility account and quality of service preemptable.
-Example:
+For example:
   `--partition milano --account lcls --qos preemptable`

 As a matter of convention: